bendog/she-codes-crowdfunding-api-project-kalicialopez/README.md

 # {{ EducAid }}

 {{ EducAid is a non-for-profit online crowdfunding platform that aims to make highly rated, online educational courses/learning more accessible to those who are trying to better themselves, yet are limited by their financial situation.
-If it's a career change you're seeking Regardless of an individuals' highest level of education, current occupation/industry, EducAid aspires to assist
+If it's a career change you're seeking Regardless of an individuals' highest level of education, current occupation/industry, EducAid can assist.

 Potential donors: Private enterprise, philanthropists and the general public, and even the participating institutions themselves could donate to get the ball rolling.